“Are goats worth it?” And to that one question, I can answer an unequivocal “yes.” New skills are not won easily; they

 My husband thinks I’m impetuous.
 I swiftly smack that thought in the arm.
 I am…passionate.
-I fall in love with an idea and then research it, mull it over, bathe in it until I become obsessed.
-And then, when I am so enamored that I don’t know what to do with myself, I present a full-fledged, new-to-you-but-not-to-me idea to my husband and we get to work.
+I fall in love with an idea and then research it, mull it over, and bathe in it until I become obsessed.
+And then, when I am so enamored that I don’t know what to do with myself, I present a full-fledged, new-to-you-but-not-to-me idea to my husband, and we get to work.
 So it was with the goats.

 My neighborhood does not allow goats.
-We live on 5 acres in the country, are surrounded by barns and horses, and yet goats are forbidden by the HOA.
+We live on 5 acres in the country and are surrounded by barns and horses, and yet goats are forbidden by the HOA.
 I know!
 What’s a girl to do?
-Why, talk to her neighbors, win their approval with eggs and promises of future goat cheese, and break the rules of course.
-(Please don’t tell my HOA…you can’t see the goats from the road.)
+Why, talk to her neighbors, win their approval with eggs and promises of future goat cheese, and break the rules, of course.
+(Please don’t tell my HOA; you can’t see the goats from the road.)

-After researching breeds, assessing the costs, reading a slew of books – including Storey’s Guide to Raising Dairy Goats and Deborah Niemann’s Raising Goats Naturally – and spending hours on the incomparable Fias Co Farm blog.
+After researching breeds, assessing the costs, reading a slew of books, including Storey’s Guide to Raising Dairy Goats and Deborah Niemann’s Raising Goats Naturally – and spending hours on the incomparable Fias Co Farm blog.
 I decided to raise Nigerian Dwarf goats.
-They are compact, adorable, and their high butterfat content is rumored to make the best cheese.
+They are compact and adorable, and their high butterfat content is rumored to make the best cheese.
 Sold!

 Meeting the Goats